 - In Fullmetal Alchemist, the fortress of Briggs is the furthest northern outpost of Amestris, defending against the hordes of Drachma.
 Up North, it's always snowing, and Olivia Armstrong and her troops are always vigilant and deadly serious because they hold the responsibility of defending the nation with their lives.

-- The comic book miniseries/movie 30 Days of Night was about a remote town in Alaska attacked by vampires during its long "winter night".
+- The comic book miniseries/movie Thirty Days Of Night was about a remote town in Alaska attacked by vampires during its long "winter night".
 Subsequent miniseries in the same setting returned there a few times.

 - Tarandroland in Under The Northern Lights.
 It is populated by dour and violent reindeer, one of whom describes the climate as ice four fifths of the year, with the fifth part being mosquitos.
 While the ponies of Equestria may have to actively wrap up winter every spring, the reindeer have to literally fight winter to make it go away.
 The story kicks off when reindeer in dragonships get back into their old habit of plundering northern Equestria.
 On the other hand, following the Anachronism Stew of the original show, this trope is heavily mixed with Norse by Norsewest, and the reindeer follow many stereotypes of modern Scandinavians (the author being Swedish).